Musigwa-zz/CodeLab/.github/pull-request-template.md

 > **Provide the steps to manually test the functionalities implemented in this PR**

-- After cloning the [repo](https://github.com/Musigwa/PayIt.git), and `cd PayIt`
+- After cloning the [repo](https://github.com/Musigwa/CodeLab.git), and `cd CodeLab`
-- Check out this branch by `git checkout update-important-dependencies`
+- Check out this branch by `git checkout [the branch for this pr]`
 - Run `yarn` to install the project dependencies
-- Make sure to create your `.env` file by `cp .env.sample.js .env` and set the correct values
+- Make sure your android emulator and/or iOS simulator is installed and working properly
-- Run `yarn start` to start the server.
+- Run `yarn run ios` or `yarn run android` to start the application in either platform.

 #### Checklist: